 Armed Forces discounts are available at certain times of the year.
 More information can be found here.

-N.B. the KSY Military Museum will reopen on Saturday 17 October.
+N.B. the KSY Military Museum is currently closed.

 ABOUT KENT AND SHARPSHOOTERS YEOMANRY MUSEUM TRUST